-A service is the unit of management and deployment for the API node.
-Services are declared and prepared in DSS and are then deployed on the API Node.
+An API service is the unit of management and deployment for the API node.
+Services are declared and prepared in the DSS API Designer and are then deployed on the API Deployer.

 A single service can host several endpoints.
 All endpoints of a service are updated and managed at once.